 Results from INBUILD also demonstrated that symptoms, including coughing and shortness of breath, eased significantly in Ofev-treated patients.
 The trial also showed that treatment was similarly effective in all patients, regardless of their underlying ILD.

-The most common adverse side effects of Ofev are diarrhea, nausea, abdominal pain, vomiting, liver enzyme elevation, decreased appetite, headache, weight loss, and high blood pressure.
+The most common side effects of Ofev are diarrhea, nausea, abdominal pain, vomiting, liver enzyme elevation, decreased appetite, headache, weight loss, and high blood pressure.

 According to Boehringer Ingelheim, the recommended dose for Ofev is one capsule of 150 mg twice daily (300 mg per day).
 It is advised that patients take the capsules with food during or immediately before or after a meal.
 For patients who do not tolerate the recommended dose of two 150 mg Ofev capsules per day, the daily dose may be reduced by their doctor.